dvcrn/dvcrn.github.io/_posts/2015-11-27-spacemacs-for-atom.markdown

 ### Is it ready?

-Not even close but I am already a lot more happy with it than with sublimious before.
+Not even close to but I am already a lot more happy with it than with sublimious before.
 It feels more... powerful!
 Maybe cljs+atom can really be a alternative to emacs at some point.
 Let me dream 😊

-In the meantime, if you want to help, please check it out [here].(https://github.com/dvcrn/proton)
+In the meantime, if you want to help, please check it out [here](https://github.com/dvcrn/proton).